Rzeszów

 Rzeszów (/ˈʒɛʃuːf, -ʃʊf/ ZHESH-oof-,_--uuf, [ˈʐɛʂuf]) is the largest city in southeastern Poland.
 It is located on both sides of the Wisłok River in the heartland of the Sandomierz Basin.
-Rzeszów has been the capital of the Subcarpathian Voivodeship (province) since 1 January 1999, and is also the seat of Rzeszów County.
+Rzeszów is the capital of the Subcarpathian Voivodeship and the seat of Rzeszów County.

 The history of Rzeszów dates back to the Middle Ages.
 It received city rights and privileges from King Casimir III the Great in 1354.
 Local trade routes connecting Europe with the Middle East and the Ottoman Empire resulted in the city's early prosperity and development.
 In the 16th century, Rzeszów had a connection with Gdańsk and the Baltic Sea.
 It also experienced growth in commerce and craftsmanship, especially under local rulers and noblemen.
 Following the Partitions of Poland, Rzeszów was annexed by the Austrian Empire and did not regain its position until it returned to Poland after World War I.

-Rzeszów has found its place in the group of the most elite cities in Poland, with growing number of investments, rapid progress and a very high standard of living.
+Rzeszów has found its place in the group of the most elite cities in Poland, with a growing number of investments, rapid progress and a high standard of living.
 In 2011 Forbes awarded Rzeszów with the second place in the ranking of the most attractive semi-large cities for business.
-Moreover, the city is home to a number of higher education schools and foreign consulates.
+Moreover, the city is home to a number of higher education institutions and foreign consulates.
 Rzeszów is also developing as a regional tourist destination; its Old Town, Main Market Square, churches and synagogues are among the best preserved in the country.

-In recent years, the population of Rzeszów has grown from 159,000 (2005) to over 196,000 (2019).
+In recent years, the population of Rzeszów has grown from 159,000 (2005) to over 198,000 (2024), mainly owing to an influx of Ukrainian refugees after the Russian invasion of Ukraine.
 Further plans for extending the city's borders include incorporating surrounding counties to strengthen its function as a metropolitan center in southeastern Poland.
 Rzeszów is served by an international airport and is a member of Eurocities.